Beans, beans, the magical fruit. The more you eat, the… less you puke? My experience with the “Beans for Pregnancy Nausea” morning sickness cure.

 I took a pregnancy test first thing this morning and it was positive.
 I ate beans several times today.

-According to Karen, the nausea a pregnant woman feels is due to the hCG’s impact on bile production. (hCG is that handy dandy hormone that you test for when you pee on a stick.) hCG is responsible for sustaining the pregnancy.
+According to Karen Hurd, a nutritionist who writes about the bean cure here, the nausea a pregnant woman feels is due to the impact of hCG on bile production.
+(HCG is the hormone pregnancy tests are looking for when you pee on a stick.)
+HCG is responsible for sustaining the pregnancy.
 That’s why women who experience nausea are less likely to miscarry – it’s a sign of “good strong hormones”.

-hCG increases bile flow.
+HCG increases bile flow.
 It’s the bile that makes you feel sick.
-What’s worse, as bile picks up more toxins in your body (that’s its job, by the way, to help you digest fats and clean out your innards), those toxins kind of keep flowing through, making you feel worse and worse.
+As bile picks up more toxins in your body (that’s its job, by the way, to help you digest fats and clean out your innards), those toxins keep flowing through, making you feel worse and worse.

 From Karen Hurd’s website:

 “Bile is used in the digestion of the fats that we eat.
 Bile is also the vehicle that the liver uses to rid the body of fat-soluble toxins.”

 Beans contain a lot of soluble fiber, which BIND to the nasty bile and take it out, courtesy of your poo.
 Pooping isn’t particularly easy during pregnancy thanks to our other friend progesterone, which slooooooows everything doooooown.
 This is so your body can get the maximum “oomph” from the food you eat, but it also has the effect of making you constipated.
 Beans can help with that too!

 What kind of beans clean the bile and help pregnancy nausea?